web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/postcss.md

 ### Object Type

-When this value is of type Object, it is merged with the default config via Object.assign.
+When this value is an Object, it is merged with the default config via Object.assign.
 For example:

 ```js
 export default {